ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260536 Cable Trays.md

    1. Field quality-control reports.
    1. Operation and Maintenance Data:
       1. For cable trays to include in emergency, operation, and maintenance manuals.
-1. QUALITY ASSURANCE**
-   1. Source Limitations:
+1. QUALITY ASSURANCE*   1.
+Source Limitations:
       1. Obtain cable tray components through one source from a single manufacturer.
    1. Electrical Components, Devices, and Accessories:
       1. Listed and labeled as defined in NFPA 70, Article 100, by a testing agency acceptable to authorities having jurisdiction, and marked for intended use.